sumedhachugh/Lithography-Hotspot-Detection/README.md

 # Lithography-Hotspot-Detection

-Lithography technique is used to pattern specific shapes of a thin layer on a rigid substrate for fabricating electrical devices.
+(Removed thesis and paper to avoid plag as it is in publication process,will upload as soon as it gets published) Lithography technique is used to pattern specific shapes of a thin layer on a rigid substrate for fabricating electrical devices.

 Lithography hotspot is a place where it is susceptible to open circuit or short circuit error due to poor printability of certain patterns in a design layout.